 1. High Employee Turnover

-This is probably the clearest sign that your business lacks a well-thought hiring process.
+This is probably the clearest sign that your business lacks a well-thought-out hiring process.

-We all can agree that roles like warehouse clerks are (for the most part) high turnover positions.
-But if your business is also experiencing high turnover rates outside of your warehouse (i.e. management, customer service, etc.) your company is definitely experiencing the effects of inadequate hiring.
+We can all agree that roles like warehouse clerks are (for the most part) high turnover positions.
+But if your business is also experiencing high turnover rates outside of your warehouse (e.g., management, customer service, etc.), your company is definitely experiencing the effects of inadequate hiring.

-There are things that can be done from a hiring perspective to improve this situation.
+Some things can be done from a hiring perspective to improve this situation.
 One way to ensure you are hiring the right person is to get multiple people on your team involved in the hiring process.
-The more opinions you have the better your decision can be.
+The more opinions you have, the better your decision can be.

 2. Frequently Lost Cargo